Skip to main content

 We are dedicated to mobilizing funding for hydrogen projects in developing countries.

-As a specialized agency of the United Nations, UNIDO does not have funds at its disposal to allocate to hydrogen projects.
-Still, it can work with its Member States to develop hydrogen project proposals and jointly help to raise funding for them.
+UNIDO works with its Member States to develop hydrogen project proposals and jointly help to raise funding for them.
 UNIDO also assists countries in creating enabling framework conditions to mobilize investments and funding for hydrogen projects.
 This includes UNIDO's work under the policy and skills focus areas.

 Recognizing the need to understand ongoing initiatives where public and private resources are allocated along the clean hydrogen value chain in developing countries, UNIDO, in cooperation with the Breakthrough Agenda, the World Bank and IRENA, has committed to conducting regular mapping exercises of financial initiatives available for clean hydrogen projects in developing countries.
 At the international level, such a survey helps to support DFIs and active players in financing by identifying missing financing gaps.
 It also helps UNIDO gauge what financial assistance is available from development finance institutions, development agencies, and donors to developing countries and how best to raise funding for potential hydrogen projects.